mciepluc/cocotb-coverage/README.md

 # cocotb-coverage
 Functional Coverage and Constrained Randomization Extensions for Cocotb

 This package allows you to use constrained randomization and functional coverage techniques known from CRV (constrained random verification) and MDV (metric-driven verification) methodologies, available in SystemVerilog or _e_.
-Such extensions enable implementation of the advanced verification environment for complex projects.
+Such extensions enable the implementation of an advanced verification environment for complex projects.

-The implemented funcionality was intended to be well-undertood by SystemVerilog users and provides significant extensions compared to Hardware Verification Languages.
+The implemented funcionality is intended to be easily understandable by SystemVerilog users and provides significant extensions compared to Hardware Verification Languages.

 References:
 * Cocotb Core Package - [cocotb](https://github.com/potentialventures/cocotb)